A version of this story was originally published on October 2, 2020. It has been updated.

 Here a few resources that promote, educate and empower Black breastfeeding mothers throughout their journey.

-This organization was founded to address breastfeeding disparities for communities of color.
+Reaching Our Sisters Everywhere (ROSE) Inc. was founded to address breastfeeding disparities for communities of color.
 ROSE works to normalize breastfeeding by providing resources and networking opportunities for individuals and communities.
 As a national expert, and in partnership with communities, they build equity in maternal and child health through culturally competent training, education, advocacy, and support.